CHAOWEICHIU/functional-javascript-currying/README.md

 of writing a software.
 Since then, I have fallen in love with that.
 I was inspired by [MPJ](https://www.youtube.com/watch?v=TWBDa5dqrl8) and [his video](https://www.youtube.com/watch?v=vqAaMVoKz1c)

+> :heart: A programmer’s dream is to write code, and be able to re-use it with little effort!

+:thumbsup: Code that can be repeatedly used with little effort

+:thumbsup: Code that can be tested easily

+:thumbsup: Code that can express themself

 ------------------------------------------